-The key to a radiant, long-lasting makeup look isn’t just what you apply on top, it’s how you care for your skin underneath.
+The key to a fresh, long-lasting makeup look isn’t just what you apply on top, it’s how you care for your skin underneath.

-This guide will show you exactly how to prep your skin before makeup in a way that enhances texture, controls oil or dryness, and creates a perfect base.
+This guide will show you exactly how to prep your skin before makeup in a way that refines texture, controls oil or dryness, and creates a smooth base.
 Whether you’re getting ready for a busy workday, a photo shoot, or a special occasion, these steps will help you put your best face forward.

 Why Skin Readiness Is Essential for Makeup Success